home-assistant/home-assistant.io/source/_components/alexa.markdown

 ## {% linkable_title Giving Alexa Some Personality%}

-In the examples above, we told Alexa to say `OK` when she succesfully completed the task.
+In the examples above, we told Alexa to say `OK` when she successfully completed the task.
 This is effective but a little dull!
 We can again use [templates] to spice things up a little.

 First create a file called `alexa_confirm.yaml` with something like the following in it (go on, be creative!):